 The harvested coppiced wood can be used for traditional craft products such as hurdles or pea sticks or for firewood making this form of management intrinsically sustainable.

 Another reason may be ride and glade management.
 Wide rides (woodland paths) and glades, like coppicing an area, also create a diversity of habitats within the woodland and are hugely important for wildlife.
 Thinning is the removal of selected trees within the woodland, which allows the trees around them to grow and mature naturally without competition.
 Thinning along with rides and glades allow more light into the woodland which, as explained above, is beneficial for floristic diversity and has knock-on benefits for the wider ecology of the site.

-None of the above have any impact of the total acreage of woodland on the site; they merely create a more open, managed woodland, of a traditional type which has been how woodlands have been sustainably managed across the UK for centuries and which is the perfect habitat to allow our woodland wildlife to flourish.
+None of the above have any impact on the total acreage of woodland on the site; they merely create a more open, managed woodland, of a traditional type which is how woodlands have been sustainably managed across the UK for centuries and which is the perfect habitat to allow our woodland wildlife to flourish.

-Trees requiring pruning or felling at Queenswood this winter were identified through a tree inspection by a arboricultural and ecological consultant who is a member of the Institute of Chartered Foresters, a Member of the Institute of Ecology and Environmental Management, a Chartered Environmentalist and a Professional Member of the Arboricultural Association.
-The trees were identified as having a range of faults that meant there was a risk that they might fail and posed a significant hazard to people.
-Not all the trees have been felled, some have had pruning works carried out to reduce the stresses they were under which has meant they can be retained.
+Trees requiring pruning or felling at Queenswood are identified through a tree inspection by a arboricultural and ecological consultant who is a member of the Institute of Chartered Foresters, a Member of the Institute of Ecology and Environmental Management, a Chartered Environmentalist and a Professional Member of the Arboricultural Association.
+The trees which are identified in this way usually have a range of faults that mean there is a risk that they might fail and pose a significant hazard to people.
+Not all such trees will be felled, some may have pruning works carried out to reduce the stresses they are under which means they can be retained for longer.